tulya54/Android/FragmentManager/README.md

-Fragment newInstance with params <br ?>
+Fragment newInstance with params <br/>
 Get Fragment list and call method in fragment